 - better focus

-Insomnia is typically a symptom of something else, and the key to overcoming it is to figure out the underlying cause.
-Blood sugar issues, high cortisol, adrenal fatigue, neurotransmitter imbalance, anxiety, alcohol use, chronic pain, and poor diet (especially lacking in critical minerals) are all potential causes.
+Insomnia or trouble staying asleep are typically symptoms of something else, and the key to overcoming it is to figure out the underlying cause.
+Blood sugar issues, high or low cortisol, adrenal fatigue, neurotransmitter imbalance, anxiety, alcohol use, chronic pain, and poor diet (especially lacking in critical minerals and protein) are all potential causes.

 The One Simple Trick You Can Use for Better Sleep